 The finished pipes are tested and inspected to check conformity of their quality and geometry to the technical requirements specified in the documentation.
 Hydraulic and pneumatic pressure tests are used to reveals irregularities of the homogeneous metal layer and to check the strength of the welded joints and tightness of the threaded joints.
 It also allows performing the inspection as well as measuring the geometrical dimensions of the pipes.

-To prevent the damage of metal due to corrosion when using the pipes in the oil and gas extraction, development of chemicals and materials, civil engineering and other spheres, the pipes are coated with various protective layers.
+To prevent the damage of metal due to corrosion when using the pipes in the gas extraction, development of chemicals and materials, civil engineering and other spheres, the pipes are coated with various protective layers.
 The metallic layer is applied to the pipes with the diameter of up to 530 mm and the non-metallic ones are applied to the pipes with the diameter of up to 2,520 mm.